 After their debut, the band began to embrace slightly more conventional song structures.
 They released a two track EP, Health and Efficiency, in 1980, and in 1981 released their most remembered album, Deceit.
 Saturated in Cold War nuclear paranoia, the album is no lighter than their debut despite its more accessible sound.

-Williams left the band shortly after the release of Deceit to study in India, who eventually broke up in 1982 following a brief European tour.
-In 2001 they made a tentative effort to reunite, however these hopes were dashed when Williams died of cancer.
+Williams left the band shortly before the release of Deceit to study in India, who eventually broke up in 1982 following a brief European tour with two other musicians.
+In 2001 the original trio made a tentative effort to reunite, however these hopes were dashed when Williams died of cancer.
 In 2016 Hayward and Bullen began playing This Heat's material again under the name This is Not This Heat.
 Featuring a band of guest musicians which included Thurston Moore and Alexis Taylor, this iteration of the band received critical acclaim and was considered a fitting tribute to the group's legacy.

 - Charles Hayward